Supporting a more sustainable economy while fostering an inclusive and equitable recovery in Southern Ontario.

 - high potential businesses that have growth potential

 - committed to reducing their impact on the environment by developing new or redesigning: products, services, processes and technologies

 Frequently asked questions

 How many companies will be accepted to i.d.e.a.
 Fund?

-The i.d.e.a Fund will accept 120 clients into the program cohort.
+There are two cohorts of i.d.e.a.
+Fund.
+The i.d.e.a.
+Fund will accept 120 clients into each program cohort.